eHarmony/aloha/src/site/markdown/model_formats.md

 When set to false, the model returns an error rather than a score.

-Usually, in a decision tree, when given a datum, a path to a leaf cannot be traversed, it indicates a problem.
+Usually, in a decision tree, when given a datum and a path to a leaf cannot be traversed it indicates a problem.
-The most common being that the branching logic at a given node is not [exhaustive](https://en.wikipedia.org/wiki/Collectively_exhaustive_events).
-When this happens, the tree algorithm checks if it can proceed to any of its children and the predicates associated with each child returns false.
+The most common problem being that the branching logic at a given node is not [exhaustive](https://en.wikipedia.org/wiki/Collectively_exhaustive_events).
+This will happen when the tree algorithm checks if it can proceed to any of its children and the predicates associated with each child returns false.

 #### (DT) missingDataOk